-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other monthly loans.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you have paid your other recurring loans.

-In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+Usually, conventional loans require a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt.
+Recurring debt includes things like vehicle payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, please use this Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Loan Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We will be thrilled to pre-qualify you to determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to go over pre-qualification to determine how large a mortgage you can afford.

 Got a Question?